noxthot/ss22_julia_workshop/index.md

 # Preface

-This workshop was originally designed for the [DK CIM/DP DOCC Summer School 2022](https://www.uibk.ac.at/dk-cim/dokumente/folder_summerschool2022.pdf) as part of the [Doctoral College Computational Interdisciplinary Modelling (DK CIM)](https://www.uibk.ac.at/dk-cim/index.html.en).
+This workshop was originally designed for the [DK CIM/DP DOCC Summer School 2022](https://www.uibk.ac.at/dk-cim/dokumente/folder_summerschool2022.pdf) as part of the [Doctoral College Computational Interdisciplinary Modelling (DK CIM)](https://www.uibk.ac.at/dk-cim/index.html.en) and intended for a roughly 12 hour workshop.

-In order to access the *hidden* solutions within, you simply need to add `?solution=true` to the URL of the page (usually this will not stay when you switch pages).
-This way the solutions are not visible right away and we are less tempted to just look them up and not try for ourself.

 # Getting started with Julia